 Project Management can be a unique process for every project manager or business, but there are five widely agreed-upon stages or phases within the project management life cycle, that most project managers work with; according to the Project Management Institute, they are:

-These stages often need to happen in one set order, it’s also important to remember that info collected at one stage is often necessary to carry out another activity further on in the cycle (for example, timesheet management and work-in-progress management tools).
+These stages don’t need to happen in one set order, and many can be carried out at the same time.
+Also, it’s important to remember that info collected at one stage is often necessary to carry out another activity further on in the cycle (for example, timesheet management and work-in-progress management).
 This is known as Critical Chain Project Management and by following these steps, you can ensure project success:

 1. Project Initiation